 The apartment has a double bed, 2 single beds, and an air-mattress.
 (Single beds are trundle beds, they cannot be put together to form a King sized bed).
 The bathroom is a tub/shower combination.

 There are ceiling fans in all rooms and window air-conditioners in the bedrooms.
 No pets please.

-Internet is available and the landline telephone can be used for local calls only.
+Internet is available (500Mbps - the opportunity to increase speed is available if the tenant pays for the upgrade) and the landline telephone can be used for local calls only.
 The apartment has satellite TV.

 Laundry machines available for stays of 7 nights or more only.
 Full kitchen appliances including a French press and a Keurig.
 BBQ (gas grill) available.
 Beach towels are supplied.